maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ```

 So, i hope you you enjoyed the post.
 Feel free to ask questions in the comment section or reach out to me
-on [Twitter](https://twitter.com/maphiFP).
+on [twitter](https://twitter.com/maphiFP).
 For additional information please consult the [dotty documentation](https://dotty.epfl.ch/docs/index.html)
 and [blog](https://dotty.epfl.ch/blog/index.html).

 I'd want to thank my friends and colleagues, that helped me to review this post.
 Also shout-out
 to the Scala community for creating such a great ecosystem!

-Stay healthy you all!
+Stay healthy you all and follow me on [twitter](https://twitter.com/maphiFP) to keep up with further posts.